’90 Day Fiancé’ Star Larissa Dos Santos Lima Has A New Man

 Larissa Dos Santos Lima, from 90 Day Fiancé, seems to be moving on from her public divorce battle with Colt Johnson.
 Larissa has reportedly started a new romance, and she is very excited that he isn’t afraid to stand by her side throughout her heated, media-exposed divorce.

-On January 11, Larissa’s husband and co-star on 90 Day Fiancé, filed for divorce.
+On January 11, Larissa’s husband and co-star on 90 Day Fiancé filed for divorce.
 That same day, Larissa was arrested for accusations of having a physical altercation with Colt.
 The following week, Larissa was charged with one misdemeanor count of domestic violence.
 While all of this news has been widely publicized, Larissa’s divorce struggles have not frightened her new man away.
 In fact, about one month after her domestic violence charges became public, Larissa announced on her Instagram page that she had met a new man.

 “I didn’t expect to meet someone this fast, January was the worst month of my life.
 I lived ten years in one month,” Larissa said, according to Hello!
 Daily News.
 “I didn’t expect to meet someone so quickly but it happened and he’s a nice guy.”

 While Larissa has not publicly shared her new man’s name as of yet, she did share a picture of his face and mentioned that her fans could meet him at a popular Las Vegas night club.
 She also had no problems disclosing the story of how the pair met.
 Larissa says the couple found each other on Tinder, and the two decided to meet each other publicly to get to know each other.
 She also asked her potential date to Google her name to make sure he understood her current divorce situation.
-She wanted to be completely honest about her life so that she her date had a chance to step away if he did not want to become involved.
+She wanted to be completely honest about her life so that she date had a chance to step away if he did not want to become involved.

 ????
 Larissa Has New Boyfriend & Reveals How They Met – Hollywood Life #Celebs #Celebrity #MakeUp #Today #Fashion #Gossiphttps://t.co/gM1m6iXa6b